realmatterio/PQC-2035/README.md

 ### 2.2 ICC OpenSSL

-**ICC OpenSSL** extends the OpenSSL library by integrating PQC algorithms, enabling quantum-resistant key generation, encryption, and signing.
+**ICC OpenSSL** extends the OpenSSL library by integrating <a href="https://www.ironcap.ca">IronCAP</a>'s PQC algorithms, enabling quantum-resistant key generation, encryption, and signing.
 It serves as the cryptographic backbone for OpenVPN and supports Besu’s transaction signing.

 ### 2.3 OpenVPN

 **OpenVPN** is an open-source VPN solution that secures point-to-point and site-to-site connections.
-Configured with ICC OpenSSL, it uses PQC algorithms to establish quantum-safe tunnels, protecting Besu’s peer-to-peer (P2P) communication.
+Configured with <a href="https://www.ironcap.ca">IronCAP</a>'s ICC OpenSSL, it uses PQC algorithms to establish quantum-safe tunnels, protecting Besu’s peer-to-peer (P2P) communication.

 ### 2.4 Hyperledger Besu

 **Hyperledger Besu**, an open-source Ethereum client under the Hyperledger project, supports permissioned networks tailored for enterprise needs.
-It handles transaction signing, consensus (e.g., IBFT 2.0), and P2P communication, which we enhance with PQC via ICC OpenSSL and ICCHSM.
+It handles transaction signing, consensus (e.g., IBFT 2.0), and P2P communication, which we enhance with PQC via <a href="https://www.ironcap.ca">IronCAP</a>'s ICC OpenSSL and ICCHSM.

 ### 2.5 ICCHSM

-**ICCHSM** is a software implementation of a cryptographic Hardware Security Module (HSM) with a PKCS#11 interface, providing PQC encryption and signing capabilities.
+**ICCHSM** is a software implementation of the <a href="https://www.ironcap.ca">IronCAP</a>'s cryptographic Hardware Security Module (HSM) with a PKCS#11 interface, providing PQC encryption and signing capabilities.
 It supports single-purpose and dual-purpose keys for key encapsulation and digital signatures, including multi-signature operations for blockchain root hashes and smart contracts.
 ICCHSM enables Besu decentralized applications (DApps) to implement PQC multi-signatures, enhancing security for critical operations.

 ---